Frood-for-Thought/Fitting-Most-Optimal-Constants-for-Bacterial-Chemotaxis-Equation/README.md

 with a constant speed.
 Tumbling is when a rotation of the flagella cause the bacteria to stop and redirect itself for the next run.
 This is how bacteria move around.
 Given an attractant, (a food gradient), bacteria tumble less moving towards food and tumble more moving away.
 This directed migration is called chemotaxis and and the speed bacteria travel directed up the food gradient is called the drift velocity.
-For this simulation a drift velocity is known.
-The goal is to use Data Analysis to filter out a list of potential constants per position for use in a stochastic run and tumble algorithm.
+For this simulation a drift velocity per position is known for a given food gradient.
+The goal is to use Data Analysis to filter out a list of potential constants per position for use in a stochastic run-and-tumble algorithm.
+The constants control the probability of tumbling moving up and down the gradient.
+By fitting the right constants, the random run-and-tumble algorithm velocity will resemble the known theoretical drift velocity.

 ## Programs
 Each Folder has a file, "Program Info.txt", to describe all files and their uses in the project.